MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

 ## Run queries

 You can now run queries on both clusters (assuming you have data in your test cluster).
-For the purpose of this article, we'll focus on the **help** cluster.
+For this article, we'll focus on the **help** cluster.

 1. In the left pane, under the **help** cluster, select the **Samples** database.